-My work draws heavily on the Ethnic Power Relations (EPR) dataset, which I have managed over the past nine years.
-The EPR dataset provides annual data on politically relevant ethnic groups, their relative sizes as a share of the total population, and their access to state power in all countries of the world with a population, in 1990, of at least 500,000, and where ethnicity has been politicized.
+The EPR dataset identifies politically relevant ethnic groups and provides annual codings on their access to executive state power in all countries of the world with a population, in 1990, of at least 500,000.

 When using the updated EPR 2018 dataset, please cite the following publication: